MZWT/sharingengine/README.md

 php artisan migrate
 ```

-6.Run laravel app on browser
+### 6. Run laravel app on browser

 http://localhost:8000/

-7.If you do not have Node.js installed, Please download & install (if already install can skip this step.)
+### 7. If you do not have Node.js installed, Please download & install (if already install can skip this step.)

 Can check Node install condition by running